Illinois State's Leadership and Community Connections unit maintains a list of current volunteer and service opportunities for students.

 Want to know about the latest volunteer opportunities?
 Sign up for our weekly email.

-Applications are being accepted on a rolling basis for LeaderShape®.
+Applications are being accepted until May 5 for LeaderShape®.
 LeaderShape® is an interactive, energizing, and unique experience that builds leadership skills no other program can match.
 Prepare yourself for six days of non-stop self-discovery and learning from practical experiences that strengthen your leadership concepts and abilities.
 LeaderShape® will take place May 15 - 20.
 More information and the application can be found online.

 Student facilitators are needed for Camp LEAD (emerging leaders retreat for students to campus) August 14 - 17 and Leaders of Social Change (January 8 - 13, 2018 trip to Detroit focusing on leadership and social movements).
 Student Facilitators lead small and large group activities, assist with trip execution, and help students learn.
 Applications are online.